Resurgence-VM-Development/Resurgence/SPEC.typ

 ```
 ext_call ID <u64>
 ```
-Calls an external function, where `ID` is the ID of the function the program wishes to call.
+Calls an external function, where `ID` is the unique ID number of the function the program wishes to call.

-It is undefined behavior for `ID` to an ID that is not assigned to an external function.
+It is undefined behavior for `ID` to be a value that is not assigned to an external function.

 In the reference implementation of Resurgence, external functions are either defined in Rust or C, and assigned using register functions.
 #footnote[#link("https://github.com/Resurgence-VM-Development/Resurgence/blob/8bfe13f9205b28fcea04e0a527bd05fe451d5a9f/src/internal/interpreter/imports.rs#L15", "Resurgence Implementation of register functions (link)")]